oluwasemilorebadejo/ps_challenge/README.md

 # PS Challenge API

 This API is built using Node.js, TypeScript, Express, and TypeORM.
-It supports various functionalities like user authentication, room management, and payment processing.
+It supports various functionalities like user authentication, room management, and payment processing(initial and recurring).
 The project uses dependency injection with `typedi` and integrates with cron jobs for scheduled tasks.
-Find the comprehensive postman documentation here: `here`
+Find the comprehensive postman documentation here: `https://documenter.getpostman.com/view/22556744/2sAXxQfD4K#998357ca-d7d5-4137-bc9d-36edb98bb1d8`

 ## Table of Contents